avi4h/quizzical/README.md

 ```

 ### Key Components
-- **Start.jsx**: The initial screen that prompts the user to start the quiz.
+- **Start.jsx**: The initial screen that prompts the user to start the trivia.
-- **Quiz.jsx**: Displays the quiz questions and handles user interaction with the answers.
+- **Quiz.jsx**: Displays the trivia questions and handles user interaction with the answers.
-- **End.jsx**: Displays the user's score and provides an option to restart the quiz.
+- **End.jsx**: Displays the user's score and provides an option to restart the trivia.
-- **Modal.jsx**: A loading modal displayed while the quiz data is being fetched.
+- **Modal.jsx**: A loading modal displayed while the trivia data is being fetched.

 ### State Management
 The app uses React's `useState` to manage the following states:
-- **justStarted**: Tracks whether the quiz has started.
+- **justStarted**: Tracks whether the trivia has started.
 - **questionsList**: Stores the list of questions fetched from the API.
 - **checked**: Tracks whether the answers have been checked.
 - **score**: Stores the user's score.
 - **loading**: Indicates whether the app is in the loading state while fetching data.

 ### API Integration
-The quiz questions are fetched from the OpenTDB API:
+The trivia questions are fetched from the OpenTDB API:
 ```javascript
 fetch(`https://opentdb.com/api.php?amount=5&type=multiple`)
   .then(response => response.json())